colorFiLabs/web3/index.md

 ## Our Operations

-colorAI have operations in USA, Mexico, Dominican Republic, Guatemala, & Colombia.
+colorfi have operations in USA, Mexico, Dominican Republic, Guatemala, & Colombia.

 Ready to optimize your business?
 We can schedule a product demo.
 Let’s chat!

-info@colorai.co
+info@colorfi.co